RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

+- \newicon I'm visiting Purdue in early November to present my new research on the role of block size in Krylov Methods.
+It'll be November 2nd at the [TCS Seminar at Purdue](https://theorypurdue.wordpress.com/).

 - \newicon New paper accepted at SODA 2023: _Near-Linear Sample Complexity for $L_p$ Polynomial Regression_!
-I'm giving a talk on it this Friday at the Grad Student Seminar at CDS (at NYU).
-If you want to come by, it's at noon at Room 650 of the CDS building at 60 $5^{th}$ Ave.
+I just gave a talk on it last week Friday at the Grad Student Seminar at CDS (at NYU).

 \begin{dropdown}{_Old News_}